haquema/makers-javascript-fndamentals/contents/22_callbacks.md

  * Understand what a callback function is.
  * Use a callback function with `setInterval`.

-Callback functions are an important concept in JavaScript.
+We'll go back to our thermostat program in a moment — but first, we need to learn about another important concept in JavaScript: callback functions.

 As the name imply, a callback is **a function**: